 We report three new structures of mitochondrial respiratory Complex II (succinate ubiquinone oxidoreductase, E.C.
 1.3.5.1) at up to 2.1 Å resolution, with various inhibitors.
 The structures define the conformation of the bound inhibitors and suggest the residues involved in substrate binding and catalysis at the dicarboxylate site.
-In particular they support the role of Arg297 as a general base catalyst accepting a proton in the dehydrogenation of succinate.
+In particular they support the role of Arg as a general base catalyst accepting a proton in the dehydrogenation of succinate.
 The dicarboxylate ligand in oxaloacetate-containing crystals appears to be the same as that reported for Shewanella flavocytochrome c treated with fumarate.
-The plant and fungal toxin 3-nitropropionic acid, an irreversible inactivator of succinate dehydrogenase, forms a covalent adduct with the side chain of Arg297.
-The modification eliminates a trypsin cleavage site in the flavoprotein, and tandem mass spectroscopic analysis of the new fragment shows the mass of Arg 297 to be increased by 83 Da and to have potential of losing 44 Da, consistent with decarboxylation, during fragmentation.
+The plant and fungal toxin 3-nitropropionic acid, an irreversible inactivator of succinate dehydrogenase, forms a covalent adduct with the side chain of Arg.
+The modification eliminates a trypsin cleavage site in the flavoprotein, and tandem mass spectroscopic analysis of the new fragment shows the mass of Arg to be increased by 83 Da and to have the potential of losing 44 Da, consistent with decarboxylation, during fragmentation.

-The toxin 3-nitropropionic acid (3-NP1) is produced by certain plants and fungi.
+The toxin 3-nitropropionic acid $(3-NP)^5$ is produced by certain plants and fungi.
 It is a specific inhibitor of mitochondrial respiratory complex II.
-Fatalities after eating moldy sugarcane have been linked to 3-NP toxicity(1,2).
-Ruminants grazing in regions with 3-NP-producing plants acquire resistance due to reduction of the nitro group to an amine by ruminal bacteria(3).
+Fatalities after eating moldy sugarcane have been linked to 3-NP toxicity (1, 2).
+Ruminants grazing in regions with 3-NP-producing plants acquire resistance because of reduction of the nitro group to an amine by ruminal bacteria (3).

 The effectiveness of 3-NP in vivo after injection or oral administration has made it useful in studies involving tissues or whole animals.
-Ingestion of 3-NP results in neurodegeneration with symptoms resembling of Huntington's disease(4), those and conversely Huntington's disease results in loss of complex II activity(5), thus 3-NP has been used to produce an animal model for study of Symptoms also include Huntington's(6,7). convulsions, and 3-NP is being looked at for inducing a model of epilepsy(8).
-Prior subacute 3-NP poisoning seems to provide resistance to ischemic damage to nervous tissue by a preconditioning effect(9) similar to that resulting from mild ischemia.
+Ingestion of 3-NP results in neurodegeneration with symptoms resembling those of Huntington disease (4), and conversely Huntington disease results in a loss of complex II activity (5); thus 3-NP has been used to produce an animal model for the study of Huntington disease (6, 7).
+Symptoms also include convulsions, and 3-NP is being looked at for inducing a model of epilepsy (8).
+Prior subacute 3-NP poisoning seems to provide resistance to ischemic damage to nervous tissue by a preconditioning effect (9) similar to that resulting from mild ischemia.

-The target of 3-NP is Complex II, which is both a member of the Krebs tricarboxylic acid cycle (oxidizing succinate to fumarate) and an entry-point for electrons into the respiratory chain at the level of ubiquinol.
-It consists of a large flavoprotein subunit (FP) containing covalently bound FAD, an iron-sulfur protein (IP) with three different iron-sulfur clusters, and two small membrane anchor subunits (chains C and D) ligating a single low-spin heme of type B. Human genetic defects in the IP subunits or chains C or D lead to development of paragangliomas(10,11).
-A mutation in chain C leads to premature aging in nematodes, presumably through excessive production of free radicals(12).
-Bacterial homologs succinate:quinone oxidoreductase (SQR) and menaquinol:fumarate oxidoreductase (SQR) and menaquinol:fumarate oxidoreductase (FRD) in E. coli have been studied as genetically manipulable models for the mitochondrial protein.
+The target of 3-NP is Complex II, which is both a member of the Krebs tricarboxylic acid cycle (oxidizing succinate to fumarate) and an entry point for electrons into the respiratory chain at the level of ubiquinol.
+It consists of a large flavoprotein subunit containing covalently bound FAD, an iron-sulfur protein (IP) with three different iron-sulfur clusters, and two small membrane anchor subunits (chains C and D) ligating a single low spin heme of type B. Human genetic defects in the IP subunits or chains C or D lead to development of paragangliomas (10, 11).
+A mutation in chain C leads to premature aging in nematodes, presumably through excessive production of free radicals (12).
+Bacterial homologs succinate:quinone oxidoreductase (SQR) and menaquinol: fumarate oxidoreductase (FRD) in Escherichia coli have been studied as genetically manipulable models for the mitochondrial protein.
 Recent reviews cover this family of enzymes (13-18).
 X-ray crystallographic structures are available for a number of members of the family.
-Available mitochondrial structures and representative bacterial examples are listed in Table 1.
+The available mitochondrial structures and representative bacterial examples are listed in Table 1.